 The Astronaut Instruction Manual by Mike Mongo

-So, I was inspired to make our cardboard space rocket because my son recently picked-up a copy of The Astronaut Instruction Manual.
+So, I was inspired to make our cardboard space rocket because my son recently picked-up a copy of The Astronaut Instruction Manual (paid link).
 While my son is talking more and more about becoming an electrical engineer (like his grandpa) and less about becoming a rockstar (his original career goals were lofty, I know), he seemed REALLY interested in this book.
 Not only does it have some great activity ideas (like what to look up online to learn more about aeronautics and what it takes to be an astronaut, but it’s also got some just great critical-thinking advice for kids that are interested in the STEM careers.
 So, even if he never gets the chance to don the shiny white helmet and pee in a vacuum, he’s still learning some great concepts.
 Plus, it inspired him to read the book to his little sister…which led to the making of the cardboard space rocket…which led to them having a blast together (pun intended) pretending to be astronauts.
 I love being a mom.

 I thought I’d share this as part of a great Storybook Science initiative by some of my favorite bloggers.
 If you want to see a TON more awesome science inspired by books, check out the landing page at Inspiration Laboratories!

 So, leave me a comment to let me know how your cardboard space rocket turns out.
-And don’t forget to go check out The Astronaut Instruction Manual by Mike Mongo…it’s perfect for all of those up-and-coming astronauts out there.
+And don’t forget to go check out The Astronaut Instruction Manual (paid link) by Mike Mongo…it’s perfect for all of those up-and-coming astronauts out there.
 Heh.